little-fish/gcUnicorn/webapp/src/graalvm/readme.md

 There is also a good [tutorial](https://medium.com/graalvm/using-graalvm-and-native-image-on-windows-10-9954dc071311) available.

 Once you have all the prerequisites installed, you have to execute the Gradle build from within the __x64 Native Tools Command Prompt for VS 20xx__.
 The build won't work from any other command prompt.
+Or see [possible solution](#error-failed-to-find-vcvarsallbat-in-a-visual-studio-installation).

 ## Build arguments